 What the rating numbers actually mean is up to you.
 This is all subjective and not always clear-cut, so it is considered a more difficult strategy to apply.

-Advanced Levels of Organization
+4. Advanced Levels of Organization

 Delete Unusable Photos

-One of the quickest ways to get rid of photos that need to trashed or removed from Lightroom is to take advantage of the Flag Label.
+Having unusable photos filling up your folders and hard drive not only wastes space but also leaves you with more stuff to sort through.
+One of the quickest ways to get rid of photos that need to be trashed or removed from Lightroom is to take advantage of the Flag Label.
 Any photos that you marked as rejected can be deleted all at once.
 Under the Photo menu, you can select “Delete Rejected Photos” to bid those space hoggers goodbye.
 You will then have the option to only delete the images in Lightroom or also delete the photos from your hard drive.

 Further Read: Top 5 Advanced Lightroom Tips